ewpratten/HowToComputer/README.md

 <br><br>
 A little bit of important information going in to this is, as of the time of me starting this document (Monday, December 4, 2017) I do not know anything about x86-64 assembly or computer architecture.
 I also have no experience in lua and didn't even know that I could get it from [AUR](https://www.archlinux.org/packages/extra/x86_64/lua/) (Arch linux User Repository) until a few days ago.
 <br><br>
 Most of the examples will be shown at four levels.
-First, an example of what the user sees (ex. a window with a button).
-I will be calling this the **User** level.
-Second, an example of the underlying code in a high level, interpreted language.
+First, an example of what the user sees (ex. a window with a button) that I will call the **User** level.
+Second, there will be an example of the underlying code in a high level, interpreted language.
 I have chosen python because of it's simplicity and flexibility.
-Third, an example in C / C++  .
-Fourth, an example in [**machine code**](https://en.wikipedia.org/wiki/Machine_code) specifically, x86-64 assembly.
+Third, there will be an example in C / C++  .
+Lastly, there will be an example in [**machine code**](https://en.wikipedia.org/wiki/Machine_code), specifically x86-64 assembly.
 I chose assembly because is a good way of showing what is happening on the computer at the lowest level.
+Computers directly read the instructions from assembly.
 <br><br>
-An important detail to note is that all of the tutorials are designed for a **linux** system running on a **x86-64** based cpu.
-The examples may work on other operating systems and architectures but have **not been tested. **
+An important detail to note is that all of the projects are designed for a **linux** system running on a **x86-64** based CPU.
+The examples may work on other operating systems and architectures but these have **not been tested** by me.

 ## Hello world

-Although these tutorials should start from the simplest example first, it is tradition to print the phrase **Hello, world!** as the first thing when learning a new programming language.
+Although these tutorials should start from the simplest example first, it is tradition to print the phrase **Hello, world!** as the first thing when learning a new programming language, so that is the example I will proceed with.

 ### User
 At the user level, all you will see is the phrase **Hello, world!** printed on your screen or terminal.
 Here is a screenshot of the output of a simple *Hello, world!* script in python:
 ![alt text](https://raw.githubusercontent.com/Ewpratten/HowToComputer/master/img/python-hello.png "What the user sees")

 ### Python

-This is how you can print out *Hello, world!* in python:
+This is the code used to print out *Hello, world!* in python:
 ```python
 #!/usr/bin/env python
 print "Hello, world"